Xenrathe/Rails-bark_book/README.md

 ## Development To-do List:

 ### CSS and Java and other view features
-* PlayDate index filter / new bar should become a Bottom NavBar
 * PlayDate new, edit, show styling
 * Parks styling
 * Profile styling